AkarTV/Bogorodsk-bread-accounting/README.md

 Excel file "table for test" is for a test this solution.

+For debug/release you should take excel file "prices" to appropriate build folder.
 ______
 To work with Excel files was used the library QXlsx from QtExcel developer.
 Link: https://github.com/QtExcel/QXlsx